Pratiksha022002/HousePricePredictor/README.md

 No Regularization 0.8233783112740469 <br/>
 Lasso 0.8128285650772716  <br/>
 Ridge 0.8234152781571118  <br/>
-- r2 score for Ridge regression is higher so we save it using pickle
+- r2 score for Ridge regression is higher so we save it using pickle.
 - This pickle file is used for building a website.